What It's About

 Monday, February 14, 2022

-Finding hope when you’re facing an avalanche of discouragement
+Finding hope in an avalanche of discouragement

 There have been times in my life when I’ve sunk without warning into quicksand despair.
 As I’ve looked back, I’ve been bearing a huge load, and when my soul knees have buckled, I’ve found myself trounced by the immensity of my world’s heartache.